 Your prospective clients will appreciate the ease and convenience of completing the form in the comfort of their own homes.
 They won’t have to come early to their interview to fill out a form, or sit through an interview and wait while you fill it out for them.
 It’s a time-saving tool for them too!

 Every lawyer and law firm can benefit from streamlining their client intake process.
 Client intake forms are a simple, easy tool to set up and use, and do just that.
-Our new Service Portal includes an “instruction forms” tool to help you save on costly administrative time.
-Zaliet has created client instruction forms in common areas of law for you to use in the Service Portal.
+Our new Web Portal includes intake forms to help you save on costly administrative time.
+Zaliet has created client client intake forms in common areas of law for you to use in the Web Portal.